sryps/osmo-tmkms-installer/README.md

 # Osmosis TMKMS with YubiHSM

-## Script is incomplete - do not use yet...
 * Setup on Ubuntu 20.4

 ## Requirements
 Make sure yubihsm is plugged into server usb port before starting.
 <br>
-Make sure to run as non-root user.
+Make sure to run as non-root user with sudo permissions.

 <hr>
 <br><br>